lfcourtney/Witness3DWebSimulationViewer/README.md

 ## Prerequisites

-- Clone the GitHub repo, and run `npm i` to install Babylon.js, Vite and the other npm dependencies.
+- Clone the GitHub repo, and run `npm i` (short for install) to install Babylon.js, Vite and the other npm dependencies.
+- Immediately after installing the necessary Node.js packages, run `npm up` (short for update).
+Based on the configuration in `package.json`, this will update the node packages to all future minor and patch versions, ensuring that the latest versions are used without breaking compatibility.
+From time to time, this command should be run to minimise the chance of bugs and security vulnerabilities.
 - Run `npm run dev` to begin a development server running the code.
 The server will begin on port `4000`.
 - To stop the server, go back to the terminal and press Ctrl+C.